Warmland Arts Academy logo

-Warmland Arts Academy is an arts-integrated school in Duncan, BC, offering students in Grades 3–12 the rare opportunity to pursue serious performing arts training while receiving strong academic support.
+Warmland Arts Academy is an arts-inspired learning community in Duncan, BC, offering students in Grades 3–12 the rare opportunity to pursue serious performing arts training alongside supplemental enrichment experiences.

 Our program nurtures confidence, creativity, collaboration, and a deep sense of belonging, helping students grow both artistically and academically within a vibrant learning community.

-Quality Performing Arts Training Meets Academic Excellence — now you can have both.
+Quality Performing Arts Training Meets Enrichment Learning — now you can have both.

 A Day in the Life at WAA